tonybaloney/vscode-pets/README.md

 The cat and dog media assets for this extension were licensed from itch.io.

-[Marc Duiker](https://twitter.com/marcduiker) created the Clippy, Rocky, Zappy, rubber duck, snake, cockatiel, and Ferris the crab media assets.
+[Marc Duiker](https://twitter.com/marcduiker) created the Clippy, Rocky, Zappy, rubber duck, snake, cockatiel, Ferris the crab, and Mod the dotnet bot media assets.

 [Karen Rustad Tölva](https://www.aldeka.net) designed the original concept of Ferris the crab.